 On rented properties, ultimate responsibility for ensuring that smoke alarms are installed and maintained, lies with the owners.
-That’s not to say that property managers bear no responsibility, but at the end of the day, and this is important to remember, the tenancy agreement is always between the owner and the tenant…
+The 2019 NSW Residential Tenancy Amendments, introduced mandatory annual inspections for landlords, in essence highlighting how serious the state takes smoke alarm compliance for landlords.
+That’s not to say that property managers bear no responsibility, but at the end of the day, and this is important to remember, the tenancy agreement is always between the landlord and the tenant…

 Ultimate responsibility for ensuring a safe environment for the tenant belongs to the owner, and that is a responsibility that will never be completely outsourced!

 If that obligation is therefore neglected and there is a fire, in addition to any loss of life, the owner could be facing negligence claims and potential litigation.
 Nothing you or I didn’t already there but I must admit… I never really appreciated the enormity of my responsibilities as a landlord, or perhaps better… I never really appreciated the risk I was in should a fire have occured.
 And to be brutally honest, I am blaming my property managers at various times for that and let me tell you why….

 When I look back in all my years as a landlord, I generally had 3 types of exposure to the whole smoke alarm compliance requirement through my property managers…

 - First it was the property managers that followed the “do nothing” approach!
 In other words… just let it be!
 I assume that their thinking was that by putting the responsibility back onto the tenants to change the battery and test the smoke alarm for themselves every now and then, everyone was “covered”.
 Except, not all smoke alarms are compliant, tenants would never test them and there have been examples of tenants who have sued owners and property managers for failure to maintain smoke alarms!